ralfspoeth/json/README.md

         }
     }

-`Map.copyOf` provides a copy but returns the original when that is already immutable.
+`Map.copyOf` provides a copy but returns the original map when that is already immutable.

 Since both aggregate types `JsonObject` and `JsonArray` are